pommedepain/Filler/README.md

   <li>'| ./viewer' is for a handmade viewer I did as a bonus (green is for Player 1 and red for Player 2).
 You can also execute the program without it, only the display will change.</li>
 </ul>

+You can find other players and different sizes of maps in the resources folder.

 There are options you can add before the pipe:
 <ul>
   <li>-t --timeset timeout in second</li>